koenbeuk/onthedrift/content/posts/efcore-projectables/index.md

 ```

 This will now effectively compile our LINQ Query into optimal SQL that only includes what is needed.
 This is what SQL Lite produces:

 ```sql
 SELECT "u"."Id", "u"."FirstName", "u"."LastName"
 FROM "Users" AS "u"
 WHERE ('Jon' = '') OR (instr((COALESCE("u"."FirstName", '') || ' ') || COALESCE("u"."LastName", ''), 'Jon') > 0)
 ```

 We were able to filter within the produced query and only fetch the fields that we needed.
 Great! until we need to compute the FullName on the client.
 We would then have to call something like:

 ```csharp
 user.FullName().Compile().Invoke(user);
 ```

 Again, not such a great experience and certainly not good for performance.
 We could leave them side-by-side, meaning one implementing using Expressions and one implemented as a normal computed property but that would either require us to implement FullName twice or take a performance hit.

 If you recall from our LINQ Query, we also had to make a call to `AsExpandable()` to ensure that the LINQ Query would be rewritten to translate our `FullName()` call into the implementation that EF would actually understand.
 This again adds more complexity as well to the query and thereby also incurring a performance impact on the execution of that query.

-These libraries have helpers us over time but it's 2021 and we have new tools in our toolbelt! introducing: [EntityFrameworkCore.Projectables](https://github.com/koenbeuk/EntityFrameworkCore.Projectables)!
+These libraries have helpers us over time but it's 2021 and we have new tools in our tool belt! introducing: [EntityFrameworkCore.Projectables](https://github.com/koenbeuk/EntityFrameworkCore.Projectables)!

 ### EFCore Projectables

 [EntityFrameworkCore.Projectables](https://github.com/koenbeuk/EntityFrameworkCore.Projectables) library intends to tackle the above problems and much more!
 For a while now we have access to SourceGenerators.
 A Generator allows us to produce additional source code based on your source code.
 What this means is that we can now automatically produce Expression methods for your properties and methods.
 All you need to do is mark those properties and methods for which you'd like an Expression method to be generated with an attribute.
 Perhaps that is hard to understand so let us examine what we can do with our example:

 ```csharp